sb2345/okckd.github.io/source/_posts/question/2014-06-05-Software-testing.md

 One of the testing methodologies is "V-model".

-{% img left /assets/images/Testing-V-Model.jpg %}
+{% img middle /assets/images/Testing-V-Model.jpg %}

 ## Testing Types and process